HyejunJeong/typosquatting-detector/README.md

 ## Program Architecture and Description

-Our program uses Java Remote Method Invocation(RMI) to communicate between the Master Node and the Worker Nodes.
-We used RMI becuase it is useful in creating distributed systems in Java.
-Our program also used servlets and Java Server Pages(JSP) for the Web Dashboard.
-We decided to use servlets and JSP so we could do the entire project in 1 language(Java).
+Our program uses Java Remote Method Invocation (Java RMI) to communicate between the "Master Node" and the "Worker Nodes".
+We used Java RMI because it is useful in creating distributed systems in Java.
+Our program also used servlets and Java Server Pages (JSP) for the Web Dashboard.
+We decided to use servlets and JSP so we could do the entire project in one language (Java).

 ### Server Program